! --- Added by M on October 11 2021--->

-Moreover, some experts also believe that the use of certain medications can worsen the condition.
-Some reports, for example, found a connection between medications containing phenobarbital and the development of Dupuytren's contracture.
+Some experts also believe that the use of certain medications can worsen existing cases of Dupuytren's.
+Some research has found a connection between medications containing phenobarbital and the development of Dupuytren's contracture.

 Since the disease is said to be hereditary, you’re at greater risk if someone in your family has or had the disease.
-This is particularly true of those who have northern European or Scandinavian ancestry also increases your risk.
+This is particularly true of those who have northern European or Scandinavian ancestry.

 Dupuytren’s contracture is directly linked to your age.
 The older you get, the worse your chances are for experiencing symptoms of this condition.
-The mean age of patients is 59 and about 80% of all individuals with this problem are over the age of 40.
+The mean age of patients with Dupuytren's is 59 and about 80% of all individuals with this problem are over the age of 40.

 Putting too much pressure on your hand can aggravate the condition and lead to problems.
-Dupuytren's contracture usually expands gradually but those who do manual labor experience a quicker progression due to high levels of exertion in the hands.
+Dupuytren's contracture usually worsens gradually but those who do manual labor experience a quicker progression due to high levels of exertion in the hands.
 Fortunately, there are solutions for this problem.
 You can try Dupuytren's contracture exercises or all natural contracture cream if you are living with this condition.